Subsono1/Keepcalorie/README.md

--Try to keep a local database for different users.
+- Try to keep a local database for different users.
--Would like to find a way where users can have a food recomendation.
+- Would like to find a way where users can have a food recomendation.
--a blog where people can discuss things related to food and calories.
+- a blog where people can discuss things related to food and calories.

 <br>